T3kton/t3kton.github.io/_sources/contractor/index.rst.txt

 This enables you to focus on what you want to make, and not have to worry about the details and differences in deployment.

-To acomplish this, Contractor breaks deployment/provisioning into two parts.
+To accomplish this, Contractor breaks deployment/provisioning into two parts.
 A Structure, or what it is you want to deploy, and a Foundation, or what you want to deploy it on.
 Examples of Foundations are VirtualBox VMs, Docker Containers, Servers with IPMI, Servers with out out-of-band control, Switches, PDUs, AWS, GCD,